freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/use-the-s-tag-to-strikethrough-text.md

 # --instructions--

-Wrap the `s` tag around "Google" inside the `h4` tag and then add the word "Alphabet" beside it, which should not have the strikethrough formatting.
+Wrap the `s` tag around `Google` inside the `h4` tag and then add the word `Alphabet` beside it, which should not have the strikethrough formatting.

 # --hints--